The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘I went to your flat and I’ll go back again this evening, to tidy up and do what needs to be done, with your permission.’

 The doctor was standing at the cabinet at the end of the corridor.
-‘He’ll need another week here, followed by some weeks at home once the plaster is removed, Mademoiselle, he’ll need some regular therapy.’
+‘He’ll need another week here, followed by some weeks at home.
+Once the plaster is eventually removed, Mademoiselle, he’ll need some regular therapy.’

 ‘Well, you have my number and that of the hospital.
 Will you look in again tomorrow?’